 Associate incentives expense includes all forms of commissions, and other incentives paid to our Associates.
 Incentives paid to Associates include bonuses earned, rewards from contests and promotions, and base commissions, which makes up the majority of our Associate incentives expense.
 We pay bonuses to Associates based on certain business-related criteria, total base commission earnings, and leadership level.
 Contests and promotions are offered as an incentive and reward to our Associates and are typically paid out only after an Associate achieves specific criteria.
 Base commissions are paid out on the sale of products.
 Associates earn their commissions based on sales volume points that are generated in their sales organization.
-Sales volume points are assigned to each commissions are not paid on the sale of these items.
+Sales volume points are assigned to each commissionable product and comprise a certain percent of the product price.
+Items such as our starter kits and sales tools have no sales volume point value, and commissions are not paid on the sale of these items.
 Although insignificant to our financial statements, an Associate may earn commissions on sales volume points that are generated from personal purchases that are not considered part of their "Qualifying Sales."
 To be eligible to earn commissions, an Associate must reach a certain level of Qualifying Sales each month, which may include product that they use personally or that they resell to consumers.
 Associates do not earn commissions on their Qualifying Sales.
 Commissions paid to Associates on personal purchases are considered a sales discount and are reported as a reduction to our net sales.